Our coffee table is the one area in our home that I constantly change, I love to switch, update and add seasonal touches.

-- Some interesting or sentimental items (items you enjoy looking at or have special memories)
+- Some interesting or sentimental items (items you enjoy looking at or have special memories of)

 - Natural elements (plants, flowers, burlap, shells, stones – anything you like)

-- Candles – when lit in the evenings, the candles give the room a lovely cosy ambience
+- Candles – when lit in the evenings, the candles give the room a lovely cosy ambiance